nancchan/saas-customer-onboarding-business-systems/documentation/business_requirements.md

 - Invalid email formatting
 - Inconsistent formatting

-### BR-003 — CRM Data Management
+### BR-003 — CRM Processing

-Validated customer information should be mapped to the appropriate Salesforce fields.
+Validated customer information should be mapped to the appropriate Salesforce fields and imported into the CRM.

-The CRM should contain accurate customer information after import.

-### BR-004 — Data Validation
+### BR-004 — CRM Validation

-Imported Salesforce records should be reviewed against the source customer information.

-The purpose is to confirm that information was transferred correctly.
+Imported Salesforce records should be reviewed against the source customer information to confirm that the information was transferred correctly.

 ### BR-005 — Reporting